xtruong91/tracking-pc/AutoTest/Readme.txt

+﻿
+AutoTest is an apllication.
+It communicate with measurement device

+1. Read value from mesurement.
+2. Analysis(Pareto, Histogram ...) and export report
+3. Save into database.

-﻿Build up MVVM pattern base on Caliburn framework Query data from sqlserver
+Build up MVVM pattern base on Caliburn framework
+Query data from sqlserver
 Analysis and statistic data
 Draw Pareto, histogram.